Welcome to today's edition of the Rush 24-7 podcast.

 So, and I basically wanted to call and say, you were correct.

-It it is illegal in the state of Florida to uh try to change your party within the twenty-nine days, just as you said, uh about ten minutes is about right as I connected, you then made your point.
+It is illegal in the state of Florida to try to change your party within the 29 days, just as you said, about 10 minutes.

 So you are correct.

-Okay, so uh I guess we just have to chalk this up to um ill-prepared poll workers who are allowing independents to come in and change party affiliation for one day and then vote for Senator McCain.
+Okay, so I guess we just have to chalk this up to ill-prepared poll workers who are allowing independents to come in and change party affiliation for one day and then vote for Senator McCain.

-That's probably the best case scenario, but uh yes, that is what they're doing is illegal, and in fact, if that kind of behavior, if you observe that, you're actually uh uh encouraged by a poster in your polling part uh location.
+And in fact, if that kind of behavior, if you observe that, you're actually encouraged by a poster in your polling part location.

-See, I that's right.
+See, that's right.

 So I would think this is a big deal.

-All right, look, this is a winner-take all Republican primary.
+All right, look, this is a winner-take-all Republican primary.

 Well, you can't vote.